 3.1.
 Starter Portfolios

 Within the equity portion, we allocate to various regions based on the market cap weighting across the indices (see previous section for overview of the indices we use).
-Within the bond section of the portfolio we allocate 80% to the local government bonds and 20% to the second index.
+Within the bond section of the portfolio we allocate 80% to the local government bonds and 20% to index-linked bonds.

 The Starter Portfolios allows our customers the following benefits:

 - The ability to select the most suitable profile given their risk and return objectives.